Northwest Zone Fishing

 MID COAST LAKES

-The rainbow trout stocking program will begin in many mid coast lakes in early February.
+The rainbow trout stocking program is in full swing and most water bodies have been stocked recently or will be soon again.
+Most areas will be stocked multiple times until early June.
 Be sure to check out the 2015 stocking schedule for the most up to date information.
-Fishing for the various warm water fish species can still be productive during the winter months but anglers may need to target different areas of a lake (typically deeper) versus when fishing in the spring or summer.
+Fishing for the various warm water fish species can be productive during the spring months as lake temperatures start to rise and fish begin spawning.
+Anglers will start finding more fish up in the shallows over the next month.

 ALSEA RIVER: steelhead

 The winter steelhead fishery is very slow this time of year.
 The river will be closed to all fishing starting May 1 and will reopen with the cutthroat trout season beginning May 23.

 Steelhead fishing is fair.
 Most of the catch is dark or spawned out fish, but with an occasional bright winter fish or early summer run.
 Fishing is slow for spring Chinook.
 The best chance at early arriving fish will be in the bay.

 The river is closed to fishing until May 23, when it opens for cutthroat trout.